mavaras/counters/README.md

     |    |    |    ·-> second
 ```

-You can get the real-time function calls by calling *Xfuncion*.calls inside *Xfunction*, being *Xfunction* the function whose calls you desire to see.
-You can also get a global calls look:
+You can also get the calls:

 ```bash
 ✓ Traced functions with its number of calls